Gentle massage, proper feeding, and hydration support healthy bowel movements in a 3-week-old infant.

 Understanding Your Newborn’s Digestive System

 A newborn’s digestive system is still developing and adjusting during the first few weeks of life.
 At three weeks old, your baby is transitioning from meconium—the thick, tar-like stool passed shortly after birth—to more regular bowel movements.
-Their intestines are sensitive, and their digestive enzymes are still maturing, which means their poop patterns can vary widely.
+Their intestines are sensitive, and their digestive enzymes and muscle coordination are still maturing, which means their poop patterns can vary widely.

 Understanding this variability helps parents stay calm and avoid unnecessary worry when their baby’s poop schedule doesn’t match expectations.
+At the same time, a 3-week-old who is not stooling, not feeding well, or seems weak should be checked by a pediatrician because newborns can become dehydrated or unwell quickly.

 Common Reasons for Difficulty with Pooping